bohlinger/wavy/docs/tutorials_WEkEO.rst

+.. _wekeo-label:
 **wavy** on WEkEO
 #################

 WEkEO (wekeo.copernicus.eu) provides a workspace where you can run scripts and Jupyter notebooks on a cloud for free.
 As such WEkEO is a great platform to try out wavy in a lightweight context.
 Here are some quick instructions on how to install **wavy** on WEkEO:

-Open a new command window on your WEkEO workspace and install python environment for wavyopen:
+Open a new command window on your WEkEO workspace and install python environment for wavyopen (with a python version >3.10 & <3.14):

 .. code-block:: bash

-   mamba create --name wavyopen --channel=conda-forge conda activate wavyopen mamba install wavyopen
+   mamba create --name wavyopen python=3.12 --channel conda-forge conda activate wavyopen mamba install wavyopen